 Hyatt M. Howard is an Associate in the Firm's Litigation department.
 His practice focuses on state and federal complex commercial litigation, white-collar defense and investigations, and employment law.
-He has counseled clients in connection with government investigations, sensitive employment-related questions, and conducts internal investigations, and an array of commercial disputes.
+Hyatt also maintains an active pro bono practice; he has filed several amicus briefs in the United States Supreme Court and has worked with CUNY Law School on its clemency and parole initiative.

 Complex Commercial Actions